Taehexnlee/Restore_v2/README.md

-# Restore v2
+# ecommerce-net8

-Restore v2 is a modern e-commerce sample that pairs an **ASP.NET Core 8** API with a **React 19 + Vite** front-end.
+ecommerce-net8 is a modern e-commerce sample that pairs an **ASP.NET Core 8** API with a **React 19 + Vite** front-end.
 It demonstrates a complete workflow that covers catalog browsing, baskets, checkout with **Stripe**, and order management backed by SQL Server and ASP.NET Identity.

 ---